Microsoft Excel: Excel for mobile

 Excel Mobile is a spreadsheet program that can edit XLSX files.
 It can edit and format text in cells, calculate formulas, search within the spreadsheet, sort rows and columns, freeze panes, filter the columns, add comments, and create charts.
 It cannot add columns or rows except at the edge of the document, rearrange columns or rows, delete rows or columns, or add spreadsheet tabs.
 The 2007 version has the ability to use a full-screen mode to deal with limited screen resolution, as well as split panes to view different parts of a worksheet at one time.
 Protection settings, zoom settings, autofilter settings, certain chart formatting, hidden sheets, and other features are not supported on Excel Mobile, and will be modified upon opening and saving a workbook.
-In 2015, Excel Mobile became available for Windows 10 and Windows 10 Mobile on Windows Store.
+In 2015, Excel Mobile became available for Windows 10 and Windows 10 Mobile on Windows Store (later Microsoft Store).

 Excel for the web

 Excel for the web is a free lightweight version of Microsoft Excel available as part of Office on the web, which also includes web versions of Microsoft Word and Microsoft PowerPoint.

 Excel for the web can display most of the features available in the desktop versions of Excel, although it may not be able to insert or edit them.
 Certain data connections are not accessible on Excel for the web, including with charts that may use these external connections.
 Excel for the web also cannot display legacy features, such as Excel 4.0 macros or Excel 5.0 dialog sheets.
 There are also small differences between how some of the Excel functions work.